Dance Plan Germany (Tanzplan Deutschland)

 The Dance Plan Germany has also become an internationally acclaimed model project.
 A number of countries around the world, including Switzerland, Spain and Australia, have started their own national dance plans based on the German model.

-The Federal Cultural Foundation remains committed to dance and will continue financing the international Dance Congress and the Dance Partners and Dance Heritage funding programmes.
+The Federal Cultural Foundation remains committed to dance and will continue financing the international Dance Congress (external link, opens in a new window) and the Dance Partners and Dance Heritage (external link, opens in a new window) funding programmes.